eneller/bootloader-oem-bruteforce/README.md

 - this repository cloned or downloaded
 - USB Debugging enabled
 - OEM Unlock enabled
-- IMEI of your phone
+- Optional: IMEI of your phone

 ### Connecting your device